dhaniket/expense-analytics-api/readme.md

 # Expense Analytics API

 A FastAPI-based backend for an expense tracking and analytics application.
-The project currently provides its application foundation, a health-check endpoint, and Pydantic schemas for expense data.
+The project provides a layered architecture with API routing, business logic, data access, and SQLite persistence.

 > **Project status:** Early development.
-Expense schemas are defined, but expense
+The create-expense endpoint is
-> CRUD, persistence, authentication, and analytics endpoints have not been
+> functional with full database persistence.
+Read, update, delete, analytics,
-> implemented yet.
+> authentication, and error handling are not yet implemented.

 ## Technology stack